What is Scrum of Scrums?

 Differences between Daily Scrum and Scrum of Scrums

 Daily Scrum and Scrum of Scrums are very similar.
-At the Daily Scrum each team member is allowed to answer three questions:
+In Daily Scrum each team member is usually asked to answer the following three questions:

 - What have I been doing since yesterday to reach the sprint goal?